 That bad, eh?

 Nope.
 The overall quality of Threads of Existence is good to very good, barring one or two exceptions.
-The Curtain will Rise will give you a first taste of that.
-Ably followed by Remember The Days some time later, both technically outstanding tracks, the latter containing one of the rare guitar solos.
+The Curtain will Rise gives you the first taste of that.
+Ably followed by Remember The Days sometime later.
+Both technically outstanding tracks, the latter does contain one of the rare guitar solos.

 Don’t miss out on the aforementioned Embracing the Light and the last track The Will to End a Life.
 It speaks to the confidence of the band that they add one of the better tracks right at the end.
 The track length also widely varies, from almost two minutes for the intro Dawn of Times (what a relief…) to way over 6 minutes in As Hope Welcomes Death.